-The group consisted of 6 members30: (1) a student with 5 years of teacher education in Osijek, (2) a student with 5 years of teacher study in Slavonski Brod, 3) a primary school teacher in Osijek with less work experience, (4) a class teacher from the elementary school in Otok with more seniority, (5) a university professor from the Faculty of Education of the Osijek University, (6) a university represent certain perspectives from which we want to get an insight into the investigated phenomenon.

-professor from the Faculty of Philosophy of the Osijek University.
+The group consisted of 6 members30: (1) a student with 5 years of teacher education in Osijek, (2) a student with 5 years of teacher study in Slavonski Brod, 3) a primary school teacher in Osijek with less work experience, (4) a class teacher from the elementary school in Otok with more seniority, (5) a university professor from the Faculty of Education of the Osijek University, (6) a university professor from the Faculty of Philosophy of the Osijek University.
 It was important that all the participants were related to the teaching profession because that is precisely the area which they will discuss.
 Group members did not know each other so they would not influence the response.